 Dream of:13 September 1990 "Hallucinating In Church"

-Duff (with whom I graduated from high school in 1970) was sitting across from me at a table, telling some fellows also sitting at the table about hallucinogenic drugs, including several different types of LSD, which Duff planned to give to one of the fellows.
+Duff (with whom I first came in contact in 1964 when we were both in the seventh grade) was sitting across from me at a table, telling some fellows also sitting at the table about hallucinogenic drugs, including several different types of LSD, which Duff planned to give to one of the fellows.
 As Duff described the drugs, I posed questions about each one, and I asked Duff if I could have some.
 Duff gave me a portion of almost everything, including some LSD on a piece of paper, and a half of a white tablet of something else.

 I told Duff that I now lived in California, and that there was no LSD where I lived; or rather, the LSD was available, but I didn't know how to obtain it.